The Definitive Guide to Sliding Sash Windows: Classic Charm Meets Modern Performance

 How Do Sash Windows Work?

 Window glass is heavy.
-To allow a vertical window to slide smoothly and stay open at any desired height, the weight of the sash must be counter-balanced.
+To allow a vertical window to slide smoothly and stay open at any height, the weight of the sash must be counter-balanced.

 Introducing Roseview: The Pinnacle of Modern Sash Windows